Dealing With Hair Loss in Women

 Treatment for Female Pattern Hair Loss

 - Medication—Minoxidil is a medication that is available in the United States without a prescription.
 It is used topically on the scalp.
 The medication is usually applied to the scalp twice a day.
-It may take more than four months of use before you will see your hair regrow.
+It may take more than 4 months of use before you will see your hair regrow.
 Hair loss recurs if treatment is stopped.

 - Hair replacement surgery—Hair transplants involve taking plugs of donor follicles from another person's scalp and using these to fill the hairline.
 The procedure usually requires multiple transplantation sessions.
 It can also cause minor scarring in the donor areas and carries a risk for skin infection.
 Results, however, are often very good and permanent.